 Please see our trip advisor reviews here

 Mangersta Croft Holidays aim to give visitors a truly unique and affordable accommodation offer.
 The independence of self-catering facilities, available for short stay and nightly holiday lets.
 Family friendly, comfortable rooms which sleep up to 4 people per Wigwam® Glamping Pod and 2 people per Shepherd's Hut.
 The fun of a camping holiday but within the cosy warmth and shelter of a fully insulated, double glazed and heated camping pod with its own private en-suite shower and toilet.
-Guests can bring sleeping bags or there is the glamorous camping option to hire duvets, pillows, and towels for your stay.
+Guests can bring sleeping bags or there is the glamorous camping option to hire duvets, pillows, bed linen and towels for your stay.
 Both Wigwam® Glamping Pods are equipped with a double bed, a double sofa bed, a mini kitchen with sink, 2 ring hob, microwave and fridge, cooking utensils and crockery, table and chairs.
 The Shepherd's Huts are decorated in a delightful vernacular style and contain the same facilities as the Wigwams® (without the sofa bed).
 Uig Community Shop is located 5 miles away and is well stocked with fresh produce, household supplies, off-licence, fuel and launderette facilities.
-Uig Sands Restaurant, one of the best dining experiences in the Hebrides is a 5 min drive. with wonderful views across Uig Bay.
+Uig Sands Restaurant, one of the best dining experiences in the Hebrides is a 5 min drive with wonderful views across Uig Bay.

 The Wigwams® and Shepherd's Huts are located on a working croft where we keep a small herd of Aberdeen Angus cattle, Blackface sheep and grow fodder crops and vegetables.
 Our crofting activities are year round and vary across the year; April/May is a time to see new Spring Lambs and Calves; cropping and harvesting takes place in late summer.

 Mangurstadh Gallery is also on site displaying, pastels, paintings, landscape photography and handmade paper crafts by Mangersta Croft Holidays Glampsite hosts, crofters and artists Derek Scanlan and Elsie Mitchell.
 Please note the gallery will be closed during 2021 but original art works are included in the hut and cabin decor and can be viewed online on the Mangurstadh Gallery website.

 For that special meal why not try catching your own dinner?
 Fish for brown trout in the lochs, mackerel from the rocks or gather cockles from local beaches.
-For the ultimate sea-food meal, hand-dived scallops, mussels and oysters can be purchased from The Scallop Shack at Maivig Pier.

 Mangersta makes an ideal base for a range of outdoor activities.
 There are fantastic coastal walks from the village.
 Artists, photographers, film-makers and writers will find themselves in an inspiring landscape, vividly described in the novels “The Chessmen” and "I'll keep you safe" by Peter May.
 Fans of his Lewis trilogy will enjoy discovering the dramatic back-drop to the books including the giant boulder valley, the vast expanse of sand around Uig Bay and the Mangersta cliffs.